the institute of science and technology

 |Look up the institute of science and technology in Wiktionary, the free dictionary.|

-If an norwegian university of science and technology norway led you here, you may wish to change the link to point directly to the intended article.
+If an institute for science and technology led you here, you may wish to change the link to point directly to the intended article.